 - Make sure that RGC's range can safely accommodate the proper targets and course of fire... check the range rules; all shots must impact the berms.

-- If the sport is NRA sanctioned, RGC prefers sports to be run by NRA rules, with official NRA approval and reporting of scores.
+- If the sport is CMP or NRA sanctioned, RGC prefers sports to be run by their rules, with official approval and reporting of scores.
 It's not required, but whenever possible, it's nice.
 Sports governed by other organizations should be run by those rules if possible (and practical).